-- 1 Edit the Archive Agent startup file (strtup.aa). - On Linux, the startup file is located in /etc/opt/novell/messenger. - On Windows, the startup file is located in the Messenger Agent installation directory.
+1 Edit the Archive Agent startup file (strtup.aa).

+On Windows, the startup file is located in the Messenger Agent installation directory.
 You can edit the startup file from the Messaging Agent console.
-See "Controlling the Archive Agent from the Archive Agent Console" on page 147. - 2 On Linux and Windows, comment out the /dirreplicaaddr switch. - On a NetWare server, this switch does not apply, because the eDirectory replica resides on the NetWare server. - 3 Scroll down to the bottom of the startup file. - 4 Remove the comment character (;) from the /ldap switches and provide the required LDAP information. - 5 Save the startup file. - 6 Stop and then start the Archive Agent so that it reads its updated startup file and uses LDAP access to eDirectory.
+See "Controlling the Archive Agent from the Archive Agent Console" on page 174.

+2 On Linux and Windows, comment out the /dirreplicaaddr switch.

+On a NetWare server, this switch does not apply, because the eDirectory replica resides on the NetWare server.

+- 3 Scroll down to the bottom of the startup file. - 4 Remove the comment character (;) from the /ldap switches and provide the required LDAP information. - 5 Save the startup file. - 6 Stop and then start the Archive Agent so that it reads its updated startup file and uses LDAP access to eDirectory.